 Again, a lot of recipes suggest only proofing once.

 Whilst this certainly leaves you with an edible loaf of bread, the loaves I’ve proofed twice have tasted amazing.

 I mix, then knead my dough and put it in an oiled bowl.

 The entire bowl goes in a huge clear plastic bag (making sure the bag & dough won’t touch as it’s not a food grade plastic bag) and leave on the windowsill or counter.

 When it’s doubled in size (can take 2 or more hours depending on temperature) take out of bowl, knock back, form the loaf shape you want in a loaf tin or on a baking sheet.

 Put the tin/sheet back into the bag to double in size again (this time doesn’t seem to take as long as the first proof).

 When fully risen, put straight into hot oven.

 5/ Double Up Recipe & Freeze

-Double up your recipes and freeze the extra, they’ll taste just as good when defrosted, unlike shop bought bread.
-And as an afterthought;
+Double up your recipes and freeze the extra, they’ll taste just as good when defrosted, unlike shop-bought bread.